-Estimated costs for the effective control methods can be translated from the person-hours in Tables 1 (above) and 2 (next page), based on conservative estimates of the current populations:
+Estimated costs for the effective control methods can be translated from the person-hours in Table 1 based on conservative estimates of the current populations:

 - Approximately 20,000 French Broom plants are currently present in the Sandhills areas of the Wellfield and along vehicle routes.
-Most of these are rooted more than 6" deep and will require the cut stump treatment rather than uprooting. - There are approximately 2,000 plants of Portuguese Broom, most of them rooted more than 6" deep and thus requiring the cut stump treatment rather than uprooting. - Full-sized Acacia trees were removed in the past but there are approximately 1,000 young seedlings and root-sprouts in widely scattered locations.
+Most of these are rooted more than 6" deep or larger than 1" diameter at the base and will require the cut stump treatment rather than uprooting. - There are approximately 2,000 plants of Portuguese Broom, most of them rooted more than 6" deep and thus requiring the cut stump treatment rather than uprooting. - Full-sized Acacia trees were removed in the past but there are approximately 1,000 young seedlings and root-sprouts in widely scattered locations.

-Table 2.
-TREATMENT COSTS COMPARED Priority Zones 1-5 SPECIES & SIZE TREATMENT ESTIMATED NUMBER OF PLANTS MULTIPLY BY PERSON- HOURS EACH TOTAL PERSON- HRS French Broom seedlings <20 cm tall thermal weeding tbd after large plants are removed French Broom small plants w/ roots <6" deep uproot, stack plants 1,000 0.07 70 French Broom, all sizes cut, immediately apply 50% RoundupPRO® orTriclopyr 4e to cambium, stack plants 19,000 0.10 1,900 Portuguese Broom, small plants w/ roots <6" deep uproot 400 0.07 28 Portuguese Broom, medium plants dismantle roots, stack plants 800 0.2 160 Portuguese Broom, large plants remove lower branches for access, cut 1 to 2 inches above soil surface, immediately apply 50% RoundupPRO® or Triclopyr 4e to cambium, stack plants 800 0.17 136 Acacia seedlings test first, then pull 500 0.14 70 Acacia root sprouts test first, then cut low above soil surface and immediately apply 50% RoundupPRO® or Triclopyr 4e to 500 0.14 70
+It should be noted for planning purposes that a work day is functionally 6.5 hours, when a half hour each is subtracted for mobilizing, demobilizing, and a lunch break.

-^{}The estimated number of plants excludes Priority Zone 6, the Expansion Areas, where the number of French Broom plants may be higher than anywhere else on the Wellfield.
+Table 1 follows on the next page.

-Bold print in Table 2 indicates the lowest cost treatments.
-Treatments for Acacias and for Portuguese Broom are more costly than for French Broom because of their re-sprouting growth habit and their structural form, respectively.
+TABLE 1.
+COMPARISON OF CONTROL METHODS ASSUMES A LARGE ENOUGH LABOR POOL TO ADDRESS PRIORITY ZONES 1-5 IN THE FIRST YEAR SPECIES PLANTS excludes mobilize/demobilize French Broom seedlings <20 cm French Broom small plants w/ roots <6" deep uproot and stack 1,000 0.07 (4 minutes) 70 French Broom all sizes cut, apply 50% RoundupPRO® or Triclopyr 4e to cambium, stack 18,000 0.10 (6 minutes) 1,800 Portuguese Broom small plants pull 400 0.07 (4 minutes) 28 Portuguese Broom medium plants dismantle roots & stack plant 800 0.20 (12 minutes) 160 Portuguese Broom large plants remove lower branches for access; then cut, apply 50% RoundupPRO® or Triclopyr 4e to cambium, stack plant 800 0.17 (10 minutes) 136 Acacia test: seedling or root sprout? if seedling: pull by hand 500 0.14 (8 minutes); includes locating widely scattered small plants 70 if root sprout: cut, apply 50% RoundupPRO® or Triclopyr 4e to cut surface 500 0.17 (10 minutes); includes locating widely scattered small plants 70 All 3 species: plants up to 1" diameter at base All 3 species: plants Excavate a small bowl around the plant, cut 1 000 0 10 (6 minutes) TOTAL PERSON-HO 2,434 The estimated number of plants excludes Priority Zone 6, the Expansion Areas, where the number of French Broom plants may be higher than anywhere else on the Wellfield. - 2 indicates the lowest cost Broom are more costly that m because of their re- sprouting growth habit and their structural form, respectively.

-Treatments are not mutually exclusive - there is some overlap and choice among treatments.
+There is some overlap and choice among treatments.
 When there is a choice, the lower cost treatment will be selected.

 The draft HCP for the Probation Tank replacement identifies a cost of \$5,000 per year to manage and monitor habitat within the 5.5-acre habitat set-aside located in the Olympia Wellfield, or \$909 per acre.
 This set-aside area contains by far the lightest populations of Broom and Acacia plants at the Wellfield.
 The acreage occupied by Priority Zones 1 through 5 will be calculated from the GIS data in the District files.
-Extrapolating from the maintenance cost of the 5.5-acre habitat set-aside, the acreage of Priority Zones 1 through 5 will be multiplied by \$3,600 per acre to determine the annual cost of controlling invasive Broom and Acacia species at most of the Wellfield, where their populations are higher and the seed bank is heavy.
+Extrapolating from the maintenance cost of the 5.5-acre habitat set-aside, the acreage of Priority Zones 1 through 5 will be multiplied by \$3,600 per acre to budget for the annual cost of controlling invasive Broom and Acacia species at most of the Wellfield, where their populations are higher and the seed bank is heavy.